preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/connected-tenants/index.rst

 Connecting a new tenant
 *******************************
-When connecting a new tenant, the following settings are available.
+To connect a new tenant, click, the plus.
+When you do so, the following settings are available.

 .. image:: connected-tenants-new.png

-Regarding user mapping - this is needed for the meta data, to display for example Created By.
+Regarding user mapping - it' needed for the meta data, to display for example Created By.
 It's mandatory to add a default user.
 Specific users can also be mapped.